altimmons/LangNotes/Python.md

           print('Blank line at line #%i' % i)
   ```

 ### Sorted()

   `sorted(iterable, key=None, reverse=False)` collects all the elements of the iterable into a list, sorts the list, and returns the sorted result.
-The key and reverse arguments are passed through to the constructed list’s sort() method.
+The key and reverse arguments are passed through to the constructed list's sort() method.

   ```py
   >>>